Eliasfjord/InsuranceCRM/README.md

 2. Lead Management: Seamlessly track leads and turn them into loyal clients.
 3. Policy Tracking: Keep tabs on policies, premiums, and renewals effortlessly.
 4. Customization: Tailor the CRM to your unique workflow and branding.
+5. Statistics & Salary Calculation: Automatic overview of calls, meetings, sales and commission with daily, weekly and monthly progress, including a motivational "value per call" metric.

 Ready to elevate your insurance business?
 Check out our Installation Guide to get started.